 The Company is North America's premier manufacturer and upfitter of commercial work truck attachments and equipment.
-The Douglas Dynamics portfolio of products and services is separated into two segments: First, the Work Truck Attachments segment, which includes snow and ice control attachments and other products sold under the FISHER®, SNOWEX® and WESTERN® brands.
+The Douglas Dynamics portfolio of products and services is separated into two segments: First, the Work Truck Attachments segment, which includes our operations that manufacture and sell snow and ice control attachments and other products sold under the FISHER®, SNOWEX® and WESTERN® brands, as well as our vertically integrated products.
 Second, the Work Truck Solutions segment, which includes manufactured municipal snow and ice control products under the HENDERSON® brand and the upfit of market leading attachments and storage solutions under the HENDERSON® brand, and the DEJANA® brand and its related sub-brands.